Sjord/Sjord.github.io/_posts/2016-03-28-combining-csrf-with-timing-attacks.md

 The JSPWiki search page is slower when it has any results, so the attacker can deduce which wiki page exists and thus which company Monsters is going to merge with.

 On my test setup with JSPWiki the search page is about 30ms slower when it has any results.
-This makes it necessary to measure multiple times to get an accurate result, but it is also enough to make this attack work over the internet.
+This makes it necessary to measure multiple times to get an accurate result, but it is also enough to make this attack work over the Internet.

 The chart shows times in milliseconds for 10 samples for each suspected company.
 Contoso has a higher average time to load.
 It is likely that Monster is going to merge with Contoso.